Modern Way

 "Modern Way" is the fourth and final single released from English indie rock band Kaiser Chiefs' 2005 debut album, Employment, on 7 November 2005.
 It entered the UK Singles Chart at No. 11 and became a minor hit in Ireland and the Netherlands.

 Music video

 The song's music video marked the directorial debut of the band's lead singer, Ricky Wilson and was co-directed by prolific video director Scott Lyon.
-It tells of the success of William Green, a juggler who has a unique skill for balancing tennis balls on his face, and the impact that he has made on the public.
-The band appears throughout as extras, notably donning glasses and facial hair, but during Green's climatic performance, they appear as themselves.
+It tells of the success of William Green, a contact juggler who has a unique skill for balancing tennis balls on his face, and the impact that he has made on the public.
+The band appears throughout as extras, donning glasses and facial hair.
+During Green's climatic performance, they appear as themselves.